Empowering the success of digital media entrepreneurs

 We provide business and technical training, market intelligence, and networking opportunities to journalists and other social entrepreneurs.
 Our diverse team has built a regional network that represents more than 850 digital publishers in 20 countries.
 Our media directory, case studies, and reports on digital media entrepreneurs in Latin America, Spain, and the U.S. have been cited in more than 200 articles and blog posts and helped SembraMedia evolve into a respected knowledge repository, and a platform for sharing best practices and innovative ideas.

 In 2017, we published Inflection Point, the most extensive report ever conducted on digital media entrepreneurship.
 That report is available in English, Spanish, and Portuguese at data.sembramedia.org.

-As a virtual organization, we have no central office location.
-Our contractors work from more than 15 countries and regions in their private offices, homes, coffee shops, and laptops.
+SembraMedia has a small operations office in Buenos Aires, Argentina, that supports a virtual team of contractors from more than 15 countries.
 We are guided and supported by an Advisory Board whose members contribute their expertise as journalists, media executives, professors, and consultants.

 Building SembraMedia as an agile virtual organization has enabled us to have a broad regional impact with relatively low overhead.
-This model lets us respond to fast-changing market conditions by adding or expanding the hours of our contractors when we launch new initiatives or need special expertise.
+This model lets us respond to fast-changing market conditions by adding or expanding the hours and hire additional contractors when we launch new initiatives or need special expertise.